spiffe/helm-charts-hardened/examples/tornjak/keycloak/README.md

 ## Deploy Keycloak Instance (Authentication Service)

-We will deploy the instance of Keycloak in the same namespace as the SPIRE Server
+We will deploy the instance of Keycloak in the same namespace as the SPIRE Server, to simplify the communication between them.

 ```shell
 # If does not exist, create a namespace to deploy Keycloak and SPIRE-server